 Guggul extract was also tested in vitro and showed

-- an inhibitory effect on HMG-CoA reductase activity (inhibits cholesterol biosynthesis by inhibiting an early step of biosynthesis and thus lowers LDL cholesterol in particular)
+- an inhibitory effect on HMG-CoA reductase activity (inhibits cholesterol biosynthesis by inhibiting an early step of biosynthesis and thus lowers v.a.
+LDL cholesterol)

-- Inhibition of alpha-glucosidase activity and thus reduced absorption of glucose (à diabetes)
+- Inhibition of alpha-glucosidase activity and thus reduced absorption of glucose (diabetes)

-- an anti-adipogenic effect by inhibiting pre-adipocyte differentiation and lipolysis of adipocytes (during lipolysis, stored fats are gradually broken down into glycerol (or cholesterol) and free fatty acids)
+- an anti-adipogenic effect by inhibiting pre-adipocyte (“precursor” of fat cells) differentiation and lipolysis of adipocytes (during lipolysis, stored fats are gradually broken down into glycerol (or cholesterol) and free fatty acids)

 - Regulation of both glucose metabolism and fat burning by stimulating AMPK activity (AMP-activated protein kinase increases fat burning)

-The main active ingredients of Guggul extract are its steroids, the so-called guggulsterones, which, in terms of therapeutic use, make the big difference between Guggul (Commiphora mukul), the gum resin of the balsam tree, and all other Commiphora (= myrrh) plants.
+The main active ingredients of Guggul extract are its steroids, the so-called Guggulsterones, which, in terms of therapeutic use, represent the major difference between Guggul (Commiphora mukul), the gum resin of the balsam tree, and all other Commiphora (= Myrrh) plants.

-According to a recent study by the UT Southwestern Medical Center in Dallas, guggulu blocks the so-called famesoid-X receptor, which plays a central role in human cholesterol levels.According to this, a daily dose of 10 to 15 g (note: this is powder / 10g powder corresponds to 2 g (4 capsules) of the 5:1 extract) leads to a reduction in cholesterol of up to 25% and a reduction in triglycerides of up to 30% in the blood after three months.
-The first improvements in blood lipid levels occur after about 2 weeks.
+According to a recent study by the UT Southwestern Medical Center in Dallas, guggulu blocks the so-called famesoid X receptor, which plays a central role in human cholesterol levels.According to the study, a daily dose of 10 to 15 g (note: this refers to powder; 10 g of powder corresponds to 2 g (4 capsules) of the 5:1 extract) leads to a reduction in blood cholesterol of up to 25% and a reduction in triglycerides of up to 30% after three months.
+The first improvements in blood lipid levels occur after about two weeks.

-The most notable study on guggul in terms of its effect on body weight dates back to 1995 and was carried out at the Ayurveda Research Centre in Mumbai.
-58 overweight patients were divided into two groups: both groups were encouraged to eat a low-calorie diet and go for a half-hour walk every day; the other group also received a guggul extract.
-After just one month, both groups showed a significant reduction in weight.
-However, the guggul patients had lost an average of 0.6 kg more in body weight, and subjects with a body weight of >90 kg had even lost 2.25 kg more than those in the control group.
+The most notable study on guggul's effect on body weight dates back to 1995 and was conducted at the Ayurveda Research Centre in Mumbai.
+58 overweight patients were divided into two groups: both groups were encouraged to follow a low-calorie diet and take a half-hour walk every day; the other group also received a guggul extract.
+After just one month, both groups showed significant weight loss.
+However, the guggul patients had lost an average of 0.6 kg more in body weight, and subjects with a body weight of >90 kg even lost 2.25 kg more than those in the control group.

 acne

-Several studies have shown that Guggul is suitable both as an adjuvant and as a complete alternative therapy for nodulocystic acne (a particularly severe form of acne) (see: https://pubmed.ncbi.nlm.nih.gov/16473756/ ).
-A study with 21 subjects was able to prove that taking just 25 mg of guggulsterone is as effective as tetracycline (an antibiotic often used for acne) (see. https://pubmed.ncbi.nlm.nih.gov/7798429/ ).
+Several studies have shown that Guggul is suitable both as an adjuvant and as a complete alternative therapy for nodulocystic (a particularly severe form of acne) acne (see [1]. https://pubmed.ncbi.nlm.nih.gov/16473756/ ).
+A study with 21 subjects was able to prove that taking just 25 mg of guggulsterone is as effective as tetracycline (an antibiotic often used for acne) (see https://pubmed.ncbi.nlm.nih.gov/7798429/ ).
 In addition, people with oily skin responded significantly better to guggulsterone than to tetracycline treatment.
-Another study was able to show that taking guggul for six weeks helped treat acne without causing any significant side effects (see. https://ijdvl.com/oral-gugulipid-in-acne-vulgaris-management/ ).
+Another study demonstrated that taking guggul for six weeks helped treat acne without significant side effects (see https://ijdvl.com/oral-gugulipid-in-acne-vulgaris-management/ ).

-Studies suggest that guggul extracts may alleviate hypothyroidism by increasing iodine absorption and increasing the activity of enzymes produced by the thyroid gland (see below). https://pubmed.ncbi.nlm.nih.gov/17340256/ and https://pubmed.ncbi.nlm.nih.gov/15798994/ ).
-A human study investigated the treatment of hypothyroidism using guggul tablets and a punarnavadi kashayam infusion.
-The results showed that this treatment reduced signs and symptoms of hypothyroidism such as weakness, fatigue and muscle pain (see. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6287405/ ).
+Studies suggest that guggul extracts may alleviate hypothyroidism by increasing iodine absorption and enhancing the activity of enzymes produced by the thyroid gland (see [1]. https://pubmed.ncbi.nlm.nih.gov/17340256/ and https://pubmed.ncbi.nlm.nih.gov/15798994/ ).
+A human study investigated the treatment of hypothyroidism using guggul tablets and a Punarnavadi Kashayam infusion.
+The results showed that this treatment reduced signs and symptoms of hypothyroidism, such as weakness, fatigue, and muscle pain (see https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6287405/ ).

 sport

-For athletes and especially for bodybuilders, guggul extract is interesting as a diet support, since the conversion of the thyroid hormone T4 into T3 is not reduced as much when guggulsterones are taken, despite calorie reduction.
-Taking the ephedrine/caffeine combination and guggulsterones at the same time could significantly accelerate fat loss.
+For athletes, and especially bodybuilders, guggul extract is of interest as a diet-supporting agent, as the conversion of the thyroid hormone T4 to T3 is not as severely reduced when guggulsterones are taken, despite calorie restriction.
+Taking the ephedrine/caffeine combination in parallel with guggulsterones could significantly accelerate fat loss.
 Many athletes compare the effect to that of clembuterol combined with low-dose synthetic thyroid hormones.

 dosage

-For preventive use, ~50 mg daily (1 capsule) is recommended.
-For the treatment of obesity and lipid metabolism disorders, relevant studies recommend 70-90 mg (~2 capsules) of guggulsterone, divided into 2 portions per day.
+For preventative use, approximately 50 mg daily (1 capsule) is recommended.
+For the treatment of obesity and lipid metabolism disorders, relevant studies recommend 70-90 mg (approximately 2 capsules) of guggulsterone, divided into 2 servings per day.